fergusg/angular-docker-builder/README.md

 which does lots of extra compression of assets, specifically with `brotli` and `zopfli`.
 You will need to configure your webserver to server pre-compressed assets.

+## Thanks to...

+This code includes a copy of `su-exec` from https://github.com/ncopa/su-exec